 We didn’t have anything to compare it to, and we bargained this price down from 100 Manat.
 I have no idea if this is a good or bad rate for the area but use this as a benchmark and don’t pay more if planning a similar trip.
 Visiting all four places took five hours, although we could have spent more time at the lake if we’d chosen.
 To just visit the lake, the drive is about an hour and a half each way.
 We spent about forty-five minutes at the lake itself.

 Lake Maralgol or Maral-gol is another of the large lakes in the mountains near Ganja.
 Connected to Lake Goygol by the Akhsu River, this lake is on Mount Murovag and is another popular spot for tourists who want to spend some time in nature.

 Naftalan Clinic is a unique health spa, but its history is storied.
 The earliest references to the healing properties of the oil in Naftalan are from Marco Polo’s travelogues.
 Today, you can bathe in crude oil.
-Like Duzdag in Nakchivan, Naftalan isn’t fancy, but rather is a Soviet-style sanatorium designed for maximum health benefits with minimal luxury.
+Like Duzdag in Nakhchivan, Naftalan isn’t fancy, but rather is a Soviet-style sanatorium designed for maximum health benefits with minimal luxury.

-Most people visit Sheki on its own and not as part of a day trip.
+Most people visit Sheki on their own and not as part of a day trip.
 However, it’s only two and a half hours from Ganja.
 If you are only interested in seeing the highlights of Sheki, you can accomplish most of the Sheki sites as a day trip from Ganja.